 Access to healthcare.
 Park City Medical Center participated in an ongoing collaborative network to increase the number of eligible children and adults enrolled in Utah’s Children’s Health Insurance Plan (CHIP) and Medicaid.
 The partnership, Promise Park City, provided insurance enrollment training and events and developed a referral process to help establish regular primary care “medical homes” for children and adults.

 Access to appropriate behavioral health services.
 When coping with mental and behavioral health issues, people often go to an emergency room but then find it difficult to obtain needed follow-up care.
 To address this, Intermountain has partnered with communities to establish mental health networks that improve access to detoxification, counseling, medication management, and peer support services, thus reducing long waits and frequent ER visits and inpatient treatments.
 Another network was added in central Utah in 2014.

 Accident and injury prevention.
 Utah has the fourth-highest traumatic brain injury hospitalization rate in the country for children ages 5-14, due in part to accidents involving Off Highway Vehicles (OHVs).
 Primary Children’s Hospital established education partnerships with the Utah State Division of Parks and Recreation and 33 OHV dealerships to promote safety training.

-Community clinics provide services to uninsured, low-income, and homeless people, among others.
-The six community clinics listed below are owned and operated by Intermountain.
+Community clinics provide services to uninsured, low-income, and homeless people, among others

 (1) The number of visits for individual clinics may fluctuate from year to year due to a number of factors, including temporary variations in capacity.